Jacksonville Jaguars at Indianapolis Colts

 Current Betting Line: Jacksonville -3

 Current Total: 37.5

 Odds Courtesy of Bookmaker

-Sports bettors will likely back the Jaguars due to their 4-1 ATS record on the road in this series, while the Colts are 0-11 ATS versus losing teams.
+Bettors will likely back the Jaguars due to their 4-0 ATS mark as a favorite of three points or less, while the Colts are 0-8 ATS versus a team with a losing record.

 Don’t miss out on a winning season and let the NFL handicappers at Maddux Sports line your pockets with cash.
 Long term packages are available now!